perfsonar/docs/_sources/manage_tuning.rst.txt

 Manually Enabling Tuning Settings
 =================================
 In case you didn't use toolkit installation an optional *perfsonar-toolkit-sysctl* package is available that configures the system with perfSONAR settings.
-For more information on optional script installation see :ref:`install_centos_installation`.
+For more information on optional script installation see :ref:`install_el_installation`.

 .. note:: In case your host has changed interface speed you can re-run ``/usr/lib/perfsonar/scripts/configure_sysctl`` script in order to tune system settings again.